fwji/openshift-logging/README.md

 Head back to the **Dashboard** page and enjoy the logging on the dashboard imported previously.
 ![Dashboard page](https://github.com/fwji/openshift-logging/blob/master/images/dashboard_1.png?raw=true "Dashboard page") *Figure 4: Kibana dashboard for Open Liberty application logs*

+## Reinstalling and uninstalling openshift-logging

+It's always safe to reinstall openshift-logging by re-running the ansible-playbook installation command with updated ansible variables values in the inventory file if changes need to be made for the installed EFK stack.
+Similarly, if the aggregated containers logging is no longer needed in the current cluster, the same ansible-playbook command can also be used to uninstall the openshift-logging feature by having **openshift_logging_install_logging** set to False.